 Long Term Incentive Awards.
 Long-term equity incentive awards are equity awards designed to attract and retain executives, and to strengthen the link between compensation and increased stockholder value.
-While equity had not historically comprised a portion of our executive compensation arrangements, the Board believes that equity awards align the interests of management, employees and our stockholders.
-In addition, grants of awards under the 2007 Plan represent the only portion of incentive compensation the amount of which is based upon individual performance criteria.
-Accordingly, in May 2008 we granted stock options and restricted stock units for the first time under a formalized program under the 2007 Plan.
+Prior to 2008, equity had not comprised a portion of our executive compensation arrangements.
+However, the Board believes that equity awards align the interests of management, employees and our stockholders.
 Long-term equity awards are granted in the Compensation Committee's discretion and may be made under the 2007 Plan in various forms, including restricted stock units, restricted stock and/or stock options.

 The Compensation Committee and management regularly monitor the environment in which we operate, and make changes to our equity program to help us meet our goals, including achieving long-term stockholder value and attracting, motivating and retaining top talent.
 The Compensation Committee intends our equity program to remain flexible to meet future market conditions and will change the program if conditions warrant.
 The Compensation Committee considers it important to retain a balance between awards that provide high incentive value, such as options, and awards that provide more retention value, such as time-based restricted stock units.
-In considering whether to grant restricted stock units, stock options, other types of awards, or a combination of awards, the Compensation Committee will review our overall performance for the prior year, the executives' level of responsibility, prior experience, historical award data, individual performance, compensation practices at peer companies and other relevant data.
-The Compensation Committee also considers the expense against earnings for accounting purposes compared to the expected benefit of new awards to us and our named executive officers, as well as the value of awards already held by named executive officers.
+In considering whether to grant restricted stock units, stock options, other types of awards, or a combination of awards, the Compensation Committee reviews our overall performance for the prior year, the executives' level of responsibility, historical award data, compensation practices at peer companies, the value of awards already held by named executive officers and other relevant data.

 Individual grants to each named executive officer are determined based on a variety of factors.
-For fiscal 2008, we targeted the value of our equity awards to be in approximately the 50th percentile of a general industry group, based on information provided by Hewitt and gathered from publicly available sources and market surveys.
+For fiscal 2009, we targeted the economic value of our equity awards to be in approximately the 50th percentile of a general industry group, based on information provided by Hewitt in 2008 and gathered from publicly available sources and market surveys.
 Variations from this target percentile resulted from a number of considerations.
 These included a named executive officer's job performance and contributions, skill set, prior experience, and time in his position with us, as well as internal equity considerations, pressures to attract and retain talent, and business conditions.
-The 2008 equity awards were targeted to be equivalent to a value that is between 30% and 50% of the executive's base salary.
+The 2009 equity awards were targeted to be equivalent to a value that is between 30% and 50% of the executive's base salary.

-In 2008, the Compensation Committee granted long-term equity incentive awards of stock options and restricted stock units.
-The goal of stock options is generally to focus executives on increasing shareholder value through stock price appreciation.
-The stock option awards made in 2008 had an exercise price equal to the fair market value of our common stock on the effective date of the grant and vest in three equal tranches on May 20, 2009, 2010 and 2011 provided the named executive officer is employed by us as of each vesting date.
+In 2009, the Compensation Committee granted long-term equity incentive awards of stock options and restricted stock units.
+For our named executive officers, 65% of the economic value of the 2009 long-term equity incentive awards was granted in the form of stock options and 35% of the economic value was granted in the form of restricted stock units.
+The goal of stock options is generally to focus executives on increasing shareholder value through stock price appreciation, and therefore we have emphasized stock options in our grants to named executive officers.
+The stock option awards made in 2009 had an exercise price equal to the fair market value of our common stock on the effective date of the grant and vest in three equal tranches on May 13, 2010, 2011 and 2012 provided the named executive officer is employed by us as of each vesting date.
 Restricted stock units are meant to retain executives and provide a vehicle that complements the attributes of stock options.
-Restricted stock unit awards granted in 2008 vest fully on May 20, 2011, provided the named executive officer is employed by us as of such vesting date.
+Restricted stock unit awards granted in 2009 vest fully on May 13, 2012, provided the named executive officer is employed by us as of such vesting date.